bennettslin/bobtail_dominoes_app/PUZZLE_NOTES.md

         * Tabs for just previous and next day
         * Back tab to month page

-* Prevent future pages from being shown
+* Make puzzle pages smarter, only do did mount on load

 * Interval thumbnail svgs